 Gaara calmly shook his head, confirming the old man's suspicions.
 Gaara reached back and pulled the cork out of his gourd of sand, which instantly made Severus draw his wand.
 He had seen the destructive force of this boy's weapon and he wasn't about to risk letting a massacre happen right in front of him.

-The sand slowly crept out of the gourd, slowly because Gaara knew he was scaring the man who had been identified as 'Severus', and didn't want to be cursed with what he could only assume was one of the wands that he had been told about by Sirius.
+The sand slowly crept out of the gourd, slowly because Gaara knew he was scaring the man who had been identified as "Severus", and didn't want to be cursed with what he could only assume was one of these 'wands' he had been told about by Sirius.

 The sand was hovering in the air now in wavy patterns until it started to form into more discernible shapes, the shapes of letters.
 The letters spelt out 'Hello, my name is Gaara.'

 He had to admit, this way was much easier than writing on the wall, though he imagined it would appear a little more conspicuous.

 "Hello Gaara, my name is Professor Albus Dumbledore, headmaster of Hogwarts School of Witchcraft and Wizardry."
 Dumbledore replied to the silent teen's greeting.
 "Would I be correct in assuming that you are a wizard?"

 "Oh," This shocked the aging man, "then, are you a squib?"